RakhithJK/dbeaver-dbeaver-wiki/How-to-add-additional-artifacts-to-the-driver.md

 ## Introduction

- DBeaver has the functionality to add new artifacts into existing drivers.
+ DBeaver has the functionality to add and edit artifacts in existing drivers.

 ## How to open